-Our health-first approach to feeding dogs more plant-based protein is backed by science.
-Studies show that dogs thrive on plant-based diets.
+Our health-first approach to feeding dogs more plant-rich pet diet is backed by science.
+Click the studies to learn how dogs thrive on vegan diets.

-What is most important when choosing a pet food?
+What is most important when pet owners choose pet food?
 Studies show that fresh, human-grade ingredients with minimal processing is key.

 “Dogs have nutrient requirements, not ingredient requirements.”

-A key feature in the transition from wolf to domesticated dog was a change in diet
+A key feature in the evolutionary transition from wolf to domesticated dog was a change in diet

 In 2014, another study further revealed the dog copy number of the gene, AMY2B, which allows for the digestion of starchy foods, is 5 times higher than the copy number in wolves.

-Do dogs do well on non-Meat-Based diets?
+Do dogs do well on meat-free diets?
 Yes!
-Upon reviewing four studies, Dr. Andrew Knight concluded that omnivorous dogs can thrive on a nutritionally complete and balanced plant-based diet and experience a range of health benefits.
+Upon reviewing four studies, Dr. Andrew Knight concluded that omnivorous dogs can thrive on complete and balanced vegan diets, formulated to meet all their nutritional needs, and experience a range of health benefits.

 In a 2009 study, 12 sprint-racing Siberian Huskies were fed either a commercial meat-based diet for active dogs or a meat-free diet formulated to the same nutrient specifications.
 All the dogs remained in excellent physical condition with normal bloodwork throughout.